logicalclocks/terraform-provider-hopsworksai/docs/data-sources/instance_type.md

 - `cloud_provider` (String) The cloud provider where you plan to create your cluster.
 - `node_type` (String) The node type that you want to get its smallest instance type.
 It has to be one of these types (head, worker, rondb_management, rondb_data, rondb_mysql, rondb_api).
-- `region` (String) The region/location where you plan to create your cluster.
+- `region` (String) The region/location/zone where you plan to create your cluster.
+In case of GCP you should use the zone name.

 ### Optional